hbastidas/venoilticker/README.md

 # venoilticker
-a simple script for scraping Venezuelan
+a simple script for webscraping Venezuelan oil price